-In this section, the key themes in the articles, that were identified using NVivo software, are the focus for a qualitative, thematic analysis, which aims to identify the pertinent issues associated with THEI that have been explored in the publications included in this systematic review.
-This is the final stage of the PRISMA methodology, which requires a synthesis of the findings to allow for the production of knowledge about the topic under review.
-The findings are presented below under six key theme headings: THEI and industrial restructuring, THEI and the role of the state, THEI and the role of community, The role of women in THEI, THEI and niche product development, and THEI, vulnerability and resilience.
+In this section, the key themes in the articles, that were identified using NVivo software (see methods section, above), are the focus for a qualitative, thematic analysis, which aims to identify the pertinent issues associated with TEI that have been explored in the papers included in this systematic review.
+This is the final stage of the PRISMA methodology outlined above, which requires a synthesis of the findings to allow for the production of knowledge about the topic under review (PRISMA 2015).
+The findings of this thematic analysis are presented below under six key theme headings: TEI and industrial restructuring, TEI and the role of the state, TEI and the role of community, The role of women in TEI, TEI and niche product development, and TEI, Vulnerability and Resilience.